KamilaAzul/Soilmate-Plants/README.md

 ### Imagery

-- All the images were converted to webp format to improve the website performance.
+- All the images on the website are .
 The product images are uploaded by the admin panel.

 [Back to top](<#contents>)